Cerealkillerway/versionUpdater/README.md

 While working on a project, it happens to have to change the version number in many files before committing.
 This module will automatize the version number updating.

-## UPGRADE WARNING

-This version introduces the **fileType** support (please read below);
-if you are already using a previous version of this module, all your files in your **.versionFilesList.json** will be interpreted as **normal files**.
-To avoid this you can add ":package" next to the name of your json files in your **.versionFilesList.json** or remove and add them again (in this case the fileType will be automatically added as "package" for json files); new **.versionFilesList.json** structure:

-    {
-        "name": "web-app",
-        "currentVersion": "3.12.85",
-        "versionPrefix": "v",
-        "filesList": [
-            "package.json:package",       // package file!
-            "bower.json:package",         // package file!
-            "config/environment.js",
-            "README.md"
-        ]
-    }

 ## How it works